VHall1/reposit/README.md

 - **Dependency Injection**: Currently, functions receive data as arrays passed as parameters.
 While this works well for one-off functions, a more scalable solution might involve implementing a class that reads data from a storage service, which can then be injected into the functions as needed.

-- **Money Calculations**: As rent values are provided in pence rather than pounds, this simplifies calculations and avoids precision issues with floating-point arithmetic.
-  Since fractional pennies are unlikely to be relevant, the current implementation floors any returned values derived from rent calculations.